Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Signals in closures*]
 }
 Due to their _drive-once_, _read-once_ semantics, signals are an especially difficult case for closures.
 Normally, closures are allowed to capture variables from their environment, and are equivalent to functions.
 However, signals are not normal variables, and the capturing mechanism has to be different.
-For this reason, closures are separated into three types: `Fn` which are closures that operate like regular functions, `Syn` which are closures that operate like regular synthesizable blocks, while they can process signals, they cannot capture signals, `SynOnce` which are closure that are synthesizable, but must called once, essentially following the same _drive-once_, _read-once_ semantic as other signals.
+For this reason, closures are separated into three types: `Fn` which are closures that operate like regular functions, `Syn` which are closures that operate like regular synthesisable blocks, while they can process signals, they cannot capture signals, `SynOnce` which are closure that are synthesisable, but must called once, essentially following the same _drive-once_, _read-once_ semantic as other signals.
 The difference between the three kind can be seen in @lst_ex_closure_kind.

 #figure(
     kind: raw,